JohnW8111/Ongoing-AI-thoughts/January2024.md

 Customization and Use of GPT-4: Multiion uses a combination of open-source architectures and fine-tunes them for specific tasks.
 They also employ GPT-4 for certain functions like planning, emphasizing the adaptability of their system to different models and APIs​​.

-Gradient dissent https://www.youtube.com/watch?v=BV4t6AY4KN8 AI's Future: Investment & Impact with Sarah Guo and Elad Gil of the No Priors Podcast
+11.Gradient dissent https://www.youtube.com/watch?v=BV4t6AY4KN8 AI's Future: Investment & Impact with Sarah Guo and Elad Gil of the No Priors Podcast
 The transcription from the "Gradient Descent" podcast, hosted by Lucas B, features a comprehensive conversation with Alad Gil and Sarah Guo, prominent investors in AI startups.
 The discussion covers various aspects of AI development, investment strategies, and the future of AI technologies.
 Below is a summarized breakdown of key points covered in the conversation:

 AI Research and Investment Trends: